eamena-project/eamena-arches-dev/projects/apaame/README.md

 ### Known issues

-Currently in EAMENA, in the Information Resources (IR), under the menu 'File Upload', paths to images are wrong.
+Currently in EAMENA, in the IR, under the menu 'File Upload', paths to images are wrong.
 For example, with INFORMATION-0052511[^1], we have currently:

 <p align="center">
   <img alt="img-name" src="www/img-err-path-a-INFORMATION-0052511.png" width="1000">